GOP tax bill: No changes to 401(k), doubles deductions for middle class, limits state and local tax

 Potential changes to the plans created an uproar after rumors surfaced that Republicans were considering a plan to slash pretax donation limits from $18,000 for most people to as low as $2,400.

-President Trump is expected to meet with House Republicans at the White House Thursday afternoon.
+Trump is expected to meet with House Republicans at the White House Thursday afternoon.
 Markups to the bill could come as early as Monday.

 The House Ways and Means Committee plans to consider the bill next week.